This is the multi-page printable view of this section. Click here to print.

 • Shutoff: State when Powering off is completed

-Server ControlButton to change server status
+Server ControlButtons to change server status

-• Start: Start a stopped server
+• Start: Start stopped server

-• Stop: Stop a running server
+• Stop: Stop running server

-• Restart: Restart a running server
+• Restart: Restart running server

-Console LogView current server’s console log
+Console LogCheck current server console log

 Table.
-Virtual Server status information and additional functions
+Virtual Server Status Information and Additional Functions

 SRNUnique resource ID in Samsung Cloud Platform